taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00-advanced-redux.md

 You have learned about Redux standalone and Redux in React.
 You already would be able to build applications with it.
 Before you dive deeper into Redux, I recommend you to experiment with your recent learnings and apply them on smaller applications.

 The following chapter guides you through more advanced topics in Redux.
-You will get to know the middleware in Redux and get answers on how to keep your state immutable.
-It will show you to normalize your state and how to retrieve derived state by using selectors.
+You will get to know the middleware in Redux.
+In additon your will learn more about a normalized state structure, an immutable state structure and how to retrieve a substate in an improved way from the global state with selectors.
 Last but not least, you will learn about asynchronous actions.
-These actions will enable you to make asynchronous requests to retrieve data from an external REST API and save it to your global state object.
+These actions will enable you to make asynchronous requests, for instance to retrieve data from an external REST API, and save it to your global state object.

 ## Middleware in Redux